SLiPMiP/SLiPMiP.github.io/README.md

 - [recipe](opskrift/)
 - [Marvel list in order cuz its faster to load and no ads pogpogpog](MARVEL/)

+paper is now obsolote, go back to your trees, respectively

 ## about me
 - i play videogames
 - Slipmip@outlook.dk